 Customer service for most businesses used to be answering the telephone.
-These days it’s not so much the phone ringing during business hours as it is commenting on your Facebook page or Twitter account, both of which are open around the clock.
+These days it’s not so much the phone ringing during business hours as it is commenting on your Facebook page or Twitter account, both open around the clock.

 Is your business answering?

-The social networks provide a direct line to every business, and to the delight of consumers, there is no waiting and few limitations or filters.
+Social networks provide a direct line to every business, and there is no waiting and few limitations or filters.
 This is why many businesses fear these public conversations, which are actually opportunities in disguise.
 Use them to leverage the passion of your most vocal customers.

 More than just responding, why not consider developing a strategy to have meaningful conversations?
 For the most part, earlier customer service methods were designed to make the problem and the customer go away, hopefully amicably.
 A better approach is learning how to extend the conversation.

-Zappos is just one example of a business that does this well, thereby earning a stellar reputation for customer service.
-Their service representatives will take as much time with a caller as necessary, with the record service call being in excess of 10 hours!
+Zappos is just one example of a business that does this well, earning a stellar customer service reputation.
+Their service representatives will take as much time with a caller as necessary.
+The record service call being in excess of 10 hours!

 How about your business?
-Is your customer service program designed for favorably resolving situations, or for also extending the relationship with each and every caller, Facebook fan, and Twitter follower?
+Is your customer service program designed for favorably resolving situations?
+Or extending the relationship with every caller, Facebook fan, and Twitter follower?

 Customers have always known how to get the attention of businesses.
 The old method was complaining.
-Remember the days of filling out a “complaint resolution” form, all the while knowing you would be lucky to get a response?
-It’s difficult to believe that was once a standard and accepted business practice.
+Remember the days of filling out a “complaint resolution” form while knowing you would be lucky to get a response?
+Believing that was once a standard and accepted business practice is difficult.

-Now consumers have learned they can more readily get what they want by being complimentary.
-This is why companies like Ford Motor are focused on using social media to simply get people talking favorably about their brand.
-That’s their social marketing strategy, and it’s built on the premise that in a social economy what the business has to say is not nearly as powerful as that of the connected community.
+Consumers have learned they can get what they want more readily by being complimentary.
+This is why companies like Ford Motor focus on using social media to get people to talk favorably about their brand simply.
+That’s their social marketing strategy, and it’s built on the premise that in a social economy, what the business has to say is not nearly as powerful as that of the connected community.